When a Tooth Needs to be Removed

 • In children, sometimes baby teeth don’t fall out in time to allow the permanent teeth to come in.

 • When planning for braces, teeth may need to be extracted in order to create room for the movement of teeth.

 • If a tooth is broken or too damaged by decay to be repaired, the tooth needs to be extracted.
 In this case, your dentist will offer options for tooth replacement.

-• Wisdom teeth, also called third molars, are the four permanent adult teeth furthest back in the mouth and last to erupt, usually between the ages of 17-25.
+• Wisdom teeth also called third molars, are the four permanent adult teeth furthest back in the mouth and last to erupt, usually between the ages of 17-25.
 Some people never develop wisdom teeth, while others may have anywhere from 1 to 4.
 Wisdom teeth are sometimes impacted because there is not enough room in the mouth for them to grow.
-Impacted wisdom teeth can be painful, and may result in a variety dental problems.
+Impacted wisdom teeth can be painful, and may result in a variety of dental problems.
 Your dentist or oral surgeon will recommend removing them to prevent potential issues.

 • Drugs associated with treatment for cancer, as well as radiation to the head and neck, can weaken the immune system, and may cause teeth to become infected and require extraction.